geowarin/blog-src/content/post/2019/2019-12-20-docker-compose-reverse-proxy.md

 Note the `depends_on` line which will make the Ackee container available inside the docker network on http://ackee.

-With that, we have a nodeJS application running behind nginx with HTTPS and CORS enabled!
+With that, we have a node application running behind nginx with HTTPS and CORS enabled!

 ![It works](/assets/images/articles/2019/2019-12-21-success.png)